Timo-Ko/language-affect-context-timescale/README.md

 Raw smartphone keyboard logs and raw survey/EMA records are not publicly shared because they contain sensitive participant-level digital behavior data and are subject to participant privacy and ethics restrictions.

 The analyses in this repository use privacy-preserving, aggregated keyboard-derived variables together with survey and EMA variables.
-The aggregated analysis data needed to reproduce the reported results are available via PsychArchives.
+The aggregated analysis data needed to reproduce the reported results are available to reviewers and will be made available publicly upon publication of the paper.